KrLite/Equator-Utils/README.md

 The easiest way of implementing this library is to use **[JitPack.](https://jitpack.io/#KrLite/Equator-Utils)**

-Add the followings to your `build.gradle:`
+Add the content below to your `build.gradle:`

 ```groovy
 repositories {